 During this time of year, I really appreciate the simplicity of soups and other one-pan meals.
 I can make a well-balanced dinner that tastes amazing without spending all my time cooking or cleaning dishes.

-I especially love Minestrone soup because it’s SO easy to make and full of healthy, filling ingredients.
+I especially love Minestrone soup because it’s SO easy to make and full of filling ingredients.
 This recipe is incredibly versatile since all you need are fresh vegetables and basic pantry staples.
-I have made gluten-free and vegan versions of this recipe, and they’re both equally delicious!
 You can also switch up the veggies depending on your family’s preferences or to use what’s in season.

-How To Make Minestrone Soup
+Instructions To Make This Minestrone Soup

 Sauté aromatics, add tomatoes and broth: